How many points in Scrabble is than worth? than how many points in Words With Friends? What does than mean? Get all these answers on this page.

 than

 Usage prescriptivists have a number of rules concerning than.
-According to them, than is not a preposition to govern the oblique case (although it has been used as such by writers such as William Shakespeare, whose 1600 play Julius Caesar contains the line A man no mightier than thyself or me. . ., and Samuel Johnson, who wrote No man had ever more discernment than him, in finding out the ridiculous.).
-Than functions as both conjunction and preposition; when it is used as a conjunction, it governs the nominative case, and when a preposition, the oblique case.
+According to them, than is not a preposition to govern the oblique case (although it has been used so by such writers as William Shakespeare, whose 1600 play Julius Caesar contains the line A man no mightier than thyself or me. . ., and Samuel Johnson, who wrote No man had ever more discernment than him, in finding out the ridiculous.).
+Than functions as both conjunction and preposition; when it is used as a conjunction, it governs the nominative case, and as a preposition, the oblique case.
 To determine the case of a pronoun following "than", a writer can look to implied words and determine how they would relate to the pronoun.

 than (not comparable)